Suttonians RFC: 1950s and 1960s

-The 1960s

-During the next decade the club went into decline with many players going to Senior Clubs and the loss of the top pitch.
-In 1964 the club put up the Spencer Memorial Cup (commemorating a former club captain who died as a result of an injury received while playing rugby).
+During the 1960s, the club went into decline with many players going to Senior Clubs and the loss of the top pitch.
+In 1964, the club put up the Spencer Memorial Cup (commemorating a former club captain who died as a result of an injury received while playing rugby).
 An annual competition was initiated, restricted to Metropolitan Clubs of Junior status or below.

-The 1970s
+1970s

-In 1971 the new pavilion, situated at a new location on Station Road, was opened by Robert Ganly, President of the Leinster Branch of the IRFU.
-The Committee hoped this would redress the standing of the club in the area by providing better facilities.
+In 1971 the new pavilion, situated at a new location on Station Road, was opened by Robert Ganly, then president of the Leinster Branch of the IRFU.
+The committee hoped this would redress the standing of the club in the area by providing better facilities.
 Foxfield Youth RFC arrived to train and practise at Sutton about this time.
-They won the McAuley Cup (U15s) in 1976 and shortly afterwards merged their identity with Suttonians enabling the club to boast a very strong Juvenile Section.
+They won the McAuley Cup (U15s) in 1976 and shortly afterwards merged their identity with Suttonians enabling the club to boast a strong juvenile section.
 This allowed the club to win the Harry Gale Cup (U19s) in 1978, the McAuley Cup in 1979 and the Culliton Cup (u18s) in 1987.

-The 1980s
+1980s and 1990s

-In 1981 under the captaincy of Mark Shatwell they won the Spencer Cup for the first time; the cup was brought to Sutton again in 1988 under the Captaincy of Dave Cassidy.
-In 1982 a second pitch adjoining Station Road was purchased.
+In 1981, the club won the Spencer Cup for the first time (The cup was also brought to Sutton in 1988).
+In 1982, a second pitch adjoining Station Road was purchased.
 The clubhouse was extensively damaged in a fire at the start of the 1984 season, and was redesigned and rebuilt during the following season.

-The 1990s

-In the 1993/94 season the club won the Leinster League, the Spencer Cup and were finalists in the Metropolitan Cup.
+In the 1993/94 season, the club won the Leinster League, the Spencer Cup and were finalists in the Metropolitan Cup.
 The club won the Leinster League during the 1995/96 season and was promoted to the then 4th Division of the All Ireland League.
-In 1997 the club won the 4th Division of the All Ireland League with a 100% record, one of only three teams to have ever achieved this in any division.
+In 1997, the club won the 4th Division of the All Ireland League with a 100% record, one of only three teams to have ever achieved this in any division.

-The 2000s
+2000s

-For the first time the club was involved in Division 3 playoffs after a creditable fourth-place finish during the 2004/05 season, losing out to runaway Division 3 winners Greystones.
-In the 2005/06 season Suttonians achieved the historic feat of gaining promotion to All Ireland League Division 2, progressing to the semi-final of the Leddin Finance Leinster Senior Cup, and competed in the inaugural All Ireland Cup as one of only five sides representing Leinster.
-The club finished thirteenth in their first season of AIL Division 2, having risen to the lofty heights of joint third at the Christmas break.
+For the first time, the club was involved in Division 3 playoffs after a fourth-place finish during the 2004/05 season, losing out to runaway Division 3 winners Greystones.
+In the 2005/06 season, Suttonians achieved gained promotion to All Ireland League Division 2, progressing to the semi-final of the Leddin Finance Leinster Senior Cup, and competed in the inaugural All Ireland Cup as one of only five sides representing Leinster.
+The club finished thirteenth in their first season of AIL Division 2, having been placed in joint third at the Christmas break.